yazz/VisualJS/README.md

-# Yazz - Build Web3 dapps visually
+# Yazz - A Decentralised App Store

 ## Docs (in progress)